Skip to main content

 • Students are currently required to complete 3 courses as program participants.

-1. POLI 297 - Internship Prep Course
+1. POLI 297 - Internship Prep Course - add codes will be distributed after admission to the program

-2. POLI 391 - Friday Seminar Course
+2. UNIV 218R - Friday Seminar Course

-3. POLI 399R - Internship Credit*
+3. FHSS 399R - Internship Credit*

 • Internship opportunities in the Washington, DC area are numerous.
 As part of the internship approval process, we review each internship to ensure the experience offered is substantive, falls within the window for the semester, offers approximately 32-40 hours per week of internship experience, and is in line to offer an experience that will allow for successful coursework.
 Some internships are paid, often they are unpaid.